OpenEye Platform Support

 Definition of "platform"

-Platforms are defined as an operating system and processor type.
-OpenEye will support the current OS version and widely-used legacy versions.
+Platforms are defined as an operating system and processor type or as a cloud-based environment.
+OpenEye's Applications (GUI enabled) and Toolkits support the current OS version and widely-used legacy versions.
+OpenEye software is also available in Orion(R) cloud-native modeling platform which can be directly accessed from your web browsers.

 For products which are C++ toolkits, the compiler is an important aspect of the platform.
 Typically the compiler used by the customer must correspond precisely with the compiler used to build the toolkit.
 As with application platform support, the goals remain the same: to effectively support software users in a dependable way, balancing commercial and technical issues.
 But there are many details.